athulrajvsovgu/LSFRoomSkillAlexa/README.md

 # Alexa LSF Room Management Skill using ASK Python SDK

-This Alexa skill is to manage rooms through the [LSF Portal](https://lsf.ovgu.de/qislsf/rds?state=extendedRoomSearch&type=1&next=extendedRoomSearch.vm&nextdir=ressourcenManager&searchCategory=detailedRoomSearch&asi=).The skill prompts the user for necessary inputs and provides appropriate results as can be viewed through the image below.
+This Alexa skill is to manage rooms through the [LSF Portal](https://lsf.ovgu.de/qislsf/rds?state=extendedRoomSearch&type=1&next=extendedRoomSearch.vm&nextdir=ressourcenManager&searchCategory=detailedRoomSearch&asi=).
+The skill prompts the user for necessary inputs and provides appropriate results as can be viewed through the image below.
 This skill has the following capabilities:-
 * Search and reserve a room on specified date and time
 * Search and reserve a room immediately
 * Cancel reservations

 The LSF Room Reservation portal looks as below.
-Options below gives detailed documentation on the various intends.
+Options below gives detailed documentation on the various intents.

 <img src="https://github.com/athulrajvsovgu/LSFRoomSkillAlexa/blob/dev/img/LSF%20Reservation%20Portal.jpg" />